maci0/gke-inference-from-scratch/part1.md

 In this first part, we'll set up:

-- A GKE cluster optimized for ML workloads
+- A GKE cluster optimized for inference workloads
 - Additional networks configured for RDMA (Remote Direct Memory Access)
 - Node pools with GPU accelerators
-- RDMA drivers for high-performance inter-node communication
+- RDMA binary for high-performance inter-node communication

 ### Prerequisites